A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: AI-Aided Framework for MACC Systems with Arbitrary Topology

-\paragraph{GNN Training} The proposed GNN model is trained in an unsupervised manner to learn \textit{proper colorings} of the conflict graphs arising from the MACC delivery phase with arbitrary cache–user access topology.
-Standard supervised training using color assignments from the DSatur algorithm is problematic because the numerical indices of color classes are arbitrary, any permutation of color labels constitutes a valid coloring as long as adjacent vertices receive distinct colors.
-Consequently, a supervised loss such as cross-entropy would incorrectly penalize valid solutions.
-To address this, we adopt a Potts-inspired unsupervised training strategy.
-The Potts model \cite{schuetz2022potts} provides a natural physical formulation for graph coloring, i.e., adjacent vertices sharing the same color contribute positive energy, while distinct colors contribute none.
-For a graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$, the discrete Potts Hamiltonian can be expressed as
+The proposed GNN model is trained in an unsupervised manner to learn \emph{proper colorings} of the conflict graphs arising from the MACC delivery phase with arbitrary user-cache access topology.
+Supervised training with explicit color assignments from the DSatur algorithm is unsuitable for this problem, since graph coloring labels are arbitrary up to permutation: any permutation of color indices corresponds to an equivalent valid coloring as long as adjacent vertices receive different colors.
+Consequently, a supervised loss such as cross-entropy would incorrectly penalize solutions that differ only by a relabeling of colors.